gcostaneto/EnvRtype_course/MODULE2.md

-## env_typing: environmental typologies and its frequencies across time and space (METs or TPEs)
+## env_typing: environmental typologies and its frequencies across time and space